Dale Cooper: Town of Twin Peaks

 On arrival to Twin Peaks, Cooper becomes quickly aware that 18-year-old Audrey Horne (Sherilyn Fenn), the daughter of local businessman Benjamin Horne (Richard Beymer), has a crush on him.
 Cooper is clearly attracted to Audrey, but he is quick to rebuff her advances when she turns up in his hotel bed.
 Cooper explains she is too young, but he does genuinely want to be her friend.
 Following her rescue, there remains a close and affectionate friendship with the two, most notably when Audrey arrives to his hotel room for comfort following her father's arrest and her sad farewell when she believes Cooper is leaving Twin Peaks for good.
 Audrey later gives Cooper a kiss when she discovers evidence that clears him of drug charges, and they later dance at the Milford wedding.

 Following his reinstatement to the FBI, Cooper meets Annie Blackburn, the sister of Norma Jennings (Peggy Lipton), and falls in love with her.
 Annie is established as being a kindred spirit, experiencing the world with curiosity and wonder.
 Much like Cooper's pain over Caroline Earle, Annie also nurses a broken heart from someone in her past.
 Cooper helps her to prepare for participation in the Miss Twin Peaks contest.
 However, during the contest she is kidnapped by Earle, who takes her to the Black Lodge and uses her fear to open the gateway.

+FBI

+Cooper is a good friend of Agent Albert Rosenfield, an abrasive and sarcastic scientific expert whose help Cooper frequently enlists for complicated autopsies and other scientific questions.
+Though he has strong respect and admiration for Rosenfield's medical skills, he is alarmed by Rosenfield's growing animosity towards Sheriff Truman and the other town citizens, as Rosenfield has a low opinion of local policemen and small cities.
+He encourages Rosenfield to treat other people with respect and Sheriff Truman to not get too offended by Rosenfield's brusque manner.
+He eventually helps Rosenfield and Truman develop mutual respect for each other.
+Cooper also maintains good relations with his boss Gordon Cole and former FBI coworker Denise Bryson, both of whom help Cooper at critical junctures in the series.